JAlcocerT/JAlcocerT/content/blog/da-ml-algebra.md

 math: true
 ---

-Algebra was one of my favourite subjects in my first year of studies.
+Algebra was one of my favourite subjects in my first year of uni studies.

 And its been a while since I have had the chance to do cool stuff with it.